 The joint and spinal symptoms associated with alkaptonuria can resemble symptoms associated with other disorders such as rheumatoid arthritis, ankylosing spondylitis, and osteoarthritis.
 (For more information on these disorders, choose the specific disorder name as your search term in the Rare Disease Database.)

-A diagnosis of alkaptonuria is made upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
+The diagnosis of alkaptonuria is made upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
 Identification of vastly elevated levels of homogentisic acid in the urine is indicative of alkaptonuria.
 Alkaptonuria should be suspected in individuals with dark urine.
 However, since some individuals with alkaptonuria do not have dark urine, it may be advisable to rule out the disorder for all individuals with osteoarthritis, especially those with an early onset of symptoms.

 Clinical Testing and Work-up

 Elevated amounts of homogentisic acid in the urine can be detected by gas chromatography-mass spectrometry analysis.
-Various x-ray techniques can be used to determine the presence and extent of spinal disease or the involvement of the aortic or mitral valves.
+Various imaging techniques can be used to determine the presence and extent of joint and spinal disease or the involvement of the aortic or mitral valves.

 Molecular genetic testing, which can detect mutations in the HGD gene, is available on a clinical basis.